JinyanSu1/jinyansu1.github.io/_posts/2026-05-22-search-r1-does-the-model-actually-learn-to-search.md

 ### (b) The model can get the right answer for the wrong reason

 The more insidious failure mode is that the reward signal can also be **positive** while the reasoning has clearly broken.
-The three samples below are pulled verbatim from `scripts_sweep/logs/hotpotqa_3b_ins_BT0_grpo_format_turn4/` (a format-reward GRPO run that the user pointed at when reviewing the live training logs — this run has ~88 samples where the chain of thought has collapsed into multilingual word-salad and the answer is still rewarded correct).
+The three samples below are pulled verbatim from a single HotpotQA-trained 3B-Instruct + GRPO run with a format reward — the run where the multilingual collapse below was easiest to find.
 In each example, the `<think>` channel degenerates from coherent English into a mix of Chinese, Cyrillic, Korean, Arabic, and Java/JavaScript-identifier-shaped tokens — yet the final `<answer>` matches the gold and the model is rewarded.

 I'm trimming the middle of each `<think>` block for readability; the `... ...` marks ~500 characters of similar gibberish I'm omitting.